-To identify the needs, values and priorities of PI in people with SCI, we are facilitating a consensus-building workshop to generate a PLEX-driven and PLEX-oriented research plan.

-This 2-hour online workshop will include members of the research study team, PLEX of SCI and PI, and healthcare providers working in the SCI community.
+To identify the needs, values and priorities of PI in people with SCI, we facilitated two consensus-building workshops (also called deliberative dialogues) to generate a PLEX-driven and PLEX-oriented research plan.
+These 2-hour online workshops included members of the research study team, PLEX of SCI and PI, and healthcare providers working in the SCI community.